shub39/shub39/README.md

 - Currently learning how to code properly.
 - Working on my first<a href="https://github.com/shub39/Grit"> App.</a>
 - I love linux and open source software.
-Using Hyprland + Fedora and very proud of my <a href="https://github.com/shub39/dotfiles">dotfiles</a>. 🥰
+Daily driving Fedora for a year. 🥰
 - I love to tinker with IoT devices. <a href="https://github.com/shub39/fingerprint_attendance"> Raspberry pi project. </a>
 - My hobbies are trying out operating systems and testing out new stuff.